 Misdemeanors and infractions do not require any other information other than what is on the the

-about how to properly write a motion for the court.
+to inquire about how to properly write the motion for the court.
 If you have more than one case you wish

 to expunge, you should contact our office for assistance.